Hyukay/reverse_exchange/README.md

 ## Acknowledgements

-This project is based on the work by Antonio Erdeljac.
+This project is based on the work of Antonio Erdeljac.
 Significant modifications and additional features have been added by Khalil Anis Zabat.